mrdrbob/PageOfBob.Backup/Readme.md

 #### `PackedDestination`

 Wraps another destination, but packs the blobs into larger files before persisting to the wrapped destination.
 This is useful when make a very large backup set and you don't wish to have too many files written to the destination.
 It's configured with a destination to wrap.
+It will pack files until a "progress" event is sent, so it may be important to configure `progressEveryCount` and/or `progressEveryBytes` (see below), otherwise a backup run may be bundled into an enormous single file before being flushed to the destination.

 Example config: